Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: ML-degrees of BMT models on Star Trees

 In order to apply B\'ezout's Theorem, we consider the homogenization of the system~$F_n$.
 Given a system $G$ of homogeneous polynomials in $m$ variables, let $X(G) \subset \mathbb{P} \CC^{m-1}$ denote its complex projective variety.
 The homogenization of the system $F_n$ is the system $\Tilde F_n$ of $n+2$ homogeneous polynomials in the $n+3$ variables $\theta_0,\ldots,\theta_n,\psi,z$:

 Its solution set $X(\Tilde F_n)$ lives in $(n+2)$-dimensional complex projective space.
-In the next lemma, we consider the standard points in $\mathbb P\CC^{n+2}$: We show that the maximum likelihood degree of $\cM_{\T_n}$ is exactly the degree of the projective variety $X(\tilde{F}_n)$ with these standard points removed.
+In the next lemma, we consider the {following points in $\mathbb P\CC^{n+2}$, which we call the \emph{standard points}}: We show that the maximum likelihood degree of $\cM_{\T_n}$ is exactly one-half the degree of the projective variety $X(\tilde{F}_n)$ with these standard points removed.